 Classical joystick VS Cross-shaped button gamepad

 In the early 1980s, video games and consoles were dominated by the American company Atari.
-Inspired by the success of Atari 2600, many rivals like Philips, Magnavox or Coleco made their own one, forcing Atari into a price war.
+Inspired by the success of Atari 2600, many rivals like Philips, Magnavox, or Coleco made their own one, forcing Atari into a price war.
 At the same time, home computers were started to become more useful and attractive, making the competition tougher than it already was.
-With third-party developers creating more and more copycat and hurriedly produced video games, consumers were introduced to too many low-quality products.
+With third-party developers creating more and more copycats and hurriedly producing video games, consumers were introduced to too many low-quality products.

 At one point, all these games and consoles flooded the market without getting sold so when retailers started to send them back to their publishers, the whole industry almost collapses.
 Only two innovations saved it: the NES and the first Super Marios Bros.
-Both developed by Nintendo of course.
+Both were developed by Nintendo.

 From this time, Nintendo took the lead in this industry, releasing non-stop innovations, products after products.
 The Gameboy, the first pocket console with true autonomy.
-Super Mario 64 and its graphics that became a reference for all 3D video games.
-The Nintendo DS with its touch-screen and its Wi-Fi connection.
+Super Mario 64 and its graphics became a reference for all 3D video games.
+The Nintendo DS with a touch-screen and a Wi-Fi connection.
 And last but not least, the Wii and motion controllers that put video games into the hand of people of all ages, even to non-customers in the past like elderly people.

 Nintendo’s products timeline

 Today, one year after releasing the Nintendo Switch – a hybrid device designed to be both a home console and a portative tablet, Nintendo is aiming at further extending its gaming possibilities, just like the NES Zapper or the Gameboy Printer accessories did before.
 The Verge magazine gives praises to this product, saying it is the most innovative game console in years.
 Nintendo didn’t just stop there, in April 2018, they added a DIY dimension that allows players to build an immersive experience rather than just simply consuming a video game.